CGI-FR/PIMO/demo/demo8/README.md

 # Handle complex structures

-The `pipe` mask is a powerfull tool to be able to mask data that is nested in a complex multi-level array structure.
+The `pipe` mask is a powerful tool to be able to mask data that is nested in a complex multi-level array structure.

 ## Motivation